-Refund checks will be mailed from the Business Office to the student at the address on the official withdrawal form.
+Cash payments will be refunded by check.
+Check and credit card payments will be refunded in the same manner as the original method of payment.
+Refund checks will be mailed from the Business Office to the student at the address on file with the Admissions Office.
 Approximately three weeks are required for processing.